Blazam-App/docs.blazam.org/docsource/admin/rules.md

 !!! info

     Rules are blocked from executing on the account provided to Blazam.
-    This is currently the only safeguard against total domain lockout.

-    In a future update, a configurable list of excluded groups will be available.
+    Objects that are a member of excluded groups in the Global Rule Settings will also be skipped.

 ## Rule Triggers
 There are two types of rules in Blazam: Event-Based and Scheduled.